 If you need a signed hard copy of your licence

 Some countries require Private Security Companies (PSCs) to provide signed hard copies of their licences.
 This is to comply with international rules on preventing maritime piracy.
 Contact ECO for details.

-ECO carries out regular compliance visits to make sure licence holders follow the correct processes.
-The ECO compliance code of practice has guidance on:
+ECJU carries out regular compliance visits to make sure licence holders follow the correct processes.
+The compliance code of practice has guidance on:

 - what records to keep